 At the turn of the 19th century, John D. Rockefeller had become one of the wealthiest men in the world.
 As part of his strategy, he utilized a variety of trusts and charitable trusts to advance his interests.
 He ultimately created the Standard Oil Trust, which allowed him to centralize his holdings in 41 states.
 But the trust met with disfavor under federal anti-trust laws.
 In addition, some questioned Rockefeller’s use of charitable trusts, seeming to perpetuate family wealth more than they accomplished charitable objectives.

 Goff’s innovation caught on and spread to other communities.
-Today, his innovation has influenced billions of dollars of charitable giving.
+Community foundations later innovated to create individual funds held by the foundation but allowing donor input on giving decisions: the donor advised fund.
+Goff’s original innovation has ultimately influenced billions of dollars of charitable giving.
 Donor advised funds typically have a much higher giving percentage than any private foundation.

 As wealth transfer continues in this country, the donor advised fund continues to be a vital tool in that transfer.